top of page

 As Italy's leanest of cold cuts, Bresaola may be thought of as plain or simple, perhaps aesthetically it is.
 But slice it thinly and take a bite and you'll realise why this cured meat tops so many of Italy's favourite affettati.

-The history of Besaola is a vast one.
-Alla fine, it's salted and aged meat, in this case beef, but salting meat has exsisted eons as an effective method of preserving.
+The history of Bresaola is a vast one.
+Alla fine, it's salted and aged meat, in this case beef, but salting meat has existed eons as an effective method of preserving.
 Some say the word bresaola (breh-zah-oh-lah) originates from the name of an ancient curing process using coals 'brasa' to keep the environment free from humidity whilst delicately flavouring the meat with bay leaves and juniper berries placed on the coals, but no one can be certain as the pronunciation is only loosely connected.
 However, the second syllable - sa - can easily be linked to the word 'sale' - salt.

 Traces of similar salted meats have historically been found in the Swiss Alps and indeed, bresaola is very much a 'mountain food' known in Italy as a regional speciality from Valtellina near the Swiss/Italian border.
 The climatic conditions in the valley, especially the Alpine winds which help to dry the meat effectively, are particular to this region.
-The cured meat remained 'native' to the area for many years until the early 1800s when it was made industrially, spreading its popularity further afield and beoming well-known in the rest of Italy and eventually abroad.
+The cured meat remained 'native' to the area for many years until the early 1800s when it was made industrially, spreading its popularity further afield and becoming well-known in the rest of Italy and eventually abroad.
 Versions were made of cured, lean beef in a similar fashion but from different cuts of meat until the locals of Valtellina asked for their product to be geographically protected in order to keep it authentic.
 Bresaola di Valtellina successfully received IGP status in 1992 meaning that any other salted beef outside of the territory had to be called by another name.

 Antipasti platter with Italian meats and cheeses and bresaola.